brunseba/tools-vmware-vra-cli/docs/compatibility-matrix.md

-# MCP App & CLI Compatibility Matrix
+# Server-CLI Compatibility Matrix

-This document provides a comprehensive compatibility matrix showing the usage relationships between the VMware vRA CLI and MCP Server components.
+This document provides a comprehensive compatibility analysis between the VMware vRA MCP Server and CLI components.

 ## Overview